 - goods removed from a Customs Warehouse into free circulation

-- high risk food products accompanied by a Common Entry Document (CED) that enter the UK through the Port of Dover (currently Port of Dover staff aren’t registered to use TRACES)
+- high risk food products accompanied by a Common Entry Document (CED) that enter the UK through the Port of Dover (currently Port of Dover staff are not registered to use TRACES)

 How the ALVS works

 If you import controlled plants and plant material, you must register on Defra’s PEACH system.
 Use this system to make an advance notification of goods to be imported.
-This is risk-assessed and you will be told (in PEACH) whether physical/identity and/or documentary inspection is needed.
+This is risk-assessed and you will be told (in PEACH) whether a physical, identity or documentary inspection is needed.

 Not all imports of fresh fruit and vegetables are controlled.
-But you must register for imports of plants, flowers, fresh fruit and vegetables that are regulated by the RPA’s HMI and/or the APHA’s Plant Health and Seeds Inspectors.
+But you must register for imports of plants, flowers, fresh fruit and vegetables that are regulated by the either RPA’s HMI or the APHA’s Plant Health and Seeds Inspectors, or both.

-Following completion of APHA and/or RPA checks, inspection results are entered on PEACH and a Quarantine Release Certificate (QRC) and/or an HMI Conformity certificate is issued to you.
+Following completion of either APHA or RPA checks, or both, inspection results are entered on PEACH and either a Quarantine Release Certificate (QRC) or an HMI Conformity certificate, or both, is issued to you.

 For live animals, animal products and high risk food and feed imports you or your agent submits an advance notification (Live animals on a CVEDA, animal products on a CVEDP), and high risk food and feed products on a CED) onto TRACES.